JohnEarnest/Mako/docs/makoBasics.md

 		halt
 	;

 Forth programs are made out of whitespace delimited tokens called _words_.
 Tokens can contain any combination of characters.
 Strings are a special exception, and include any text enclosed within single quotes.
+When a word's name is encountered, it is executed.
+Some special words are carried out at compilation time, while most are carried out at runtime.

 The first word in this program is `:include`.
-By convention, words beginning with a colon are related to the compiler. `:include` instructs the compiler to load the source file specified by the following string, in this case `Print.fs`, a library for console output.
+By convention, words beginning with a colon are related to the compiler and have compile-time semantics. `:include` instructs the compiler to load the source file specified by the following string, in this case `Print.fs`, a library for console output.

 We then reach the word `:`, which defines a word.
 The next token is used as a name.
 The name `main` is special, and will always be used as the entrypoint to a program. `:` should always be paired with a `;`, which terminates a definition.